freeipa/freeipa/5-web-app-authnz.rst

 Create a *service* representing the web application on ``client.ipademo.local``.
 A service principal name has the service type as its first part, separated from the host name by a slash, e.g.  ``HTTP/www.example.com``.
-The host part must correspond to an existing host in the directory.
+The host part must be a host enrolled in FreeIPA.

 You must be getting the hang of FreeIPA by now, so I'll leave the rest of this step up to you.
 (It's OK to ask for help!)